Key Quote

 RAD — PROGRESS

-Elizabeth demonstrates profound moral progression: she can now critique her own family with the same rigour she applied to Darcy.
+Elizabeth demonstrates profound moral progressionmoral progression — Growth in ethical understanding and behaviour: she can now critique her own family with the same rigour she applied to Darcy.
 This moment shows she has overcome her own prejudice — she now sees clearly, without favouritism.

 Key Words